ONSAS/ONSAS.jl/CONTRIBUTING.md

 In case you encounter a bug or issue with ONSAS.jl, you can create an [issue][open-issues] by providing as much information as possible about the problem.
 Ideally, include some code that can be easily copied and pasted to replicate the issue (refer to [How to create a Minimal, Reproducible Example][create-rep-example]).
 If you're able to identify a solution for the bug, please create an [issue][open-issues] and then a [pull request][open-pull-request] solving it.

+## Authors

+The authorship of the code is based on the criteria defined by the [JOSS journal][joss].
+The co-authors have collaborated in tasks such as: design, important new features development or extensive documentation contributions.

 [documenter]: https://juliadocs.github.io/Documenter.jl/